Naaz-Parween786/Mini-Python-projects-for-logic-and-problem-solving/README.md

 - Using `if-else` and loops for logic control
 - Handling user input and output
 - Working with strings, lists, and dictionaries
+- Structuring programs for better readability and modularity
-- Strengthening problem-solving and creative thinking
+- Strengthening creative and problem-solving skills

 ---